MikroTik Policy Routing

 - It then starts the network connection shortly afterward using the returned address.

-So as long as ForgeDNS writes the target IP to RouterOS quickly after answering DNS, the following connection will usually hit the expected address-list entry.
+So as long as OxiDNS writes the target IP to RouterOS quickly after answering DNS, the following connection will usually hit the expected address-list entry.

 There are still boundary conditions: